projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-kernel-options.rst

 ***************

-This option enables support for Intel GVT-g graphics virtualization support in the host By default, it's not enabled, so we need to add ``i915.enable_gvt=1`` in the SOS kernel command line.
+This option enables support for Intel GVT-g graphics virtualization support in the host.
+By default, it's not enabled, so we need to add ``i915.enable_gvt=1`` in the SOS kernel command line.
 This is a Service OS only parameter, and cannot be enabled in the User OS.